2025 VA Disability Compensation Rates (+2.5% COLA) and 2026 Predictions

 Receiving VA disability compensation does not reduce Social Security benefits.
 However, Supplemental Security Income (SSI), a need-based program, may be affected because it considers all sources of income, including VA disability, when determining eligibility.

-How do I check my VA disability payment status?
+How do I check my VA disability pay status?

 Veterans can check their VA disability payment status online through the VA’s eBenefits portal or by calling the VA benefits hotline.